veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 ├── replace.py
 └── wordcount.py
 ```
-So, since the word count module is smaller, I'd like to call it from the `replace` module.
+Now, I'd like to call the  `wordcount` module from the `replace` module.
 Remember that all modules can be imported with their filename.
 So, if we are in the same directory, we should be able to do a simple `import wordcount`.
 Once we do that, we have access to all of wordcount's classes and methods in the `replace` module.

 We also want to see what the name of the module in relationship to the module calling it is.
 Notice that wordcount's `__name __`is `wordcount`, while `replace's` is `main`, since that's now the main module we're referencing.